 Reflecting on the books, fiction and nonfiction, that have changed me, it made me think that I can’t possibly be the only one who’s been profoundly impacted by books.
 So I asked some people.
 And, as it turns out, I’m not alone.
 Many of my friends and colleagues have been affected by books, too.

-Disclosure: Adulting.tv may be compensated if you take action after visiting certain links in this article.
+Disclosure: Adulting.tv may be compensated if you take action after visiting certain links in this article at no cost to you.
 We stand by our editorial integrity and would not be linking to or discussing this topic if we didn’t believe it was in the best interest of you, our audience.

 Here’s what they recommend: